open-sauced/intro/README.md

 ## Language Support

 Like pizza, open source is meant to be shared with everyone.
-Click on the links below to take this course in the following languages:
+We provide and maintain translations in languages below as our official translations:

 - [French](./translations/fr/README.md)

+For translations in other languages that are maintained by our community, please go to the [Community Translations](community-translations.md) section.

 ## Course Overview